 - Low self-esteem

 - Obsessive compulsive disorder (OCD)

 - Personality disorders

 - Sexual abuse

 Photos & videos

-I change £25.00 for an hour session, with the first assessment session FREE
+I change £30.00 for a 55 minute session, with the first assessment session FREE

 Discounted rates available for people on low incomes and students.